i-pi/i-pi/docs/src/getting-started.rst

        ...
     &END MOTION

-If instead a unix domain socket is required then the following modification is necessary:
+If instead a Unix domain socket is required then the following modification is necessary:

 .. code-block::